Enumeration of singular varieties with tangency conditions: Introduction

-Algebraic cobordism theory of bundles on varieties is reviewed in Section \ref{sect:algbundles} and we generalize it to arbitrary number of bundles.
-Algebraic cobordism theory of bundles and divisors on varieties is studied in Section \ref{sect:algcobordism}.
-We prove that there is a natural isomorphism between these two algebraic cobordism theories and determine a natural basis.
-Our next goal is the enumeration of singular varieties of a fixed tangency type with a divisor.
-We begin with a brief review about facts of isolated complete intersection singularities and notations in Section \ref{sect:notations}.
-Then in Section \ref{sect:deg}, the number of singular varieties is expressed as an intersection number on Hilbert schemes of points and a degeneration formula is derived.
-The degeneration formula combined with the structure of algebraic cobordism group lead us to the proof of main theorems in Section \ref{sec:univ}.
+This paper is divided into two parts.
+The first part discusses algebraic cobordism theory.
+First we give a review of algebraic cobordism theory of bundles on varieties and generalize it to arbitrary number of bundles in Section \ref{sect:algbundles}.
+The algebraic cobordism theory of bundles and divisors on varieties is constructed in Section \ref{sect:algcobordism}, where we prove that there is a natural isomorphism between these two algebraic cobordism theories and the isomorphism gives us a natural basis.
+The second part is the enumeration of singular varieties satisfying prescribed tangency conditions with a divisor.
+We begin with a brief review about isolated complete intersection singularities and notations in Section \ref{sect:notations}.
+In Section \ref{sect:deg}, the number of singular varieties is expressed as an intersection number on Hilbert schemes of points and two degeneration formulae are derived.
+The degeneration formulae combined with the structure of algebraic cobordism group lead us to the proof of main theorems in Section \ref{sec:univ}.
 In the last section, we provide a list of current developments of the enumeration of singular varieties with tangency conditions.